 As the City's former Chair of the Pickering Advisory Committee on Race Relations and Equity, I work with committee appointees and the cultural organizations to celebrate our rich diversity and enhance community relations.

 I continue to: oppose an airport in north Pickering, work to attract business and jobs, protect environmentally sensitive areas, and ensure sustainable growth that enhances an already great City.
 I spend a great deal of attention on the small but important safety and neighbourhood issues such as traffic concerns, better lighting and new sidewalks near schools and parks where our children walk and play.

 I look forward to the challenges that lie ahead."

-Councillor David Pickles and wife, Brenda (small local retail business owners and employers) and their two daughters have been residents in the Brock Ridge neighbourhood of Ward 3 in Pickering for 25 years.
+Councillor David Pickles and wife, Brenda (small local retail business owners and employers) and their two daughters have been residents in the Brock Ridge neighbourhood of Ward 3 in Pickering for 27 years.
 Councillor David Pickles was first elected to Council in 1997 and re-elected by Ward 3 residents in 2000, 2003, 2006, 2010 and as Regional Councillor in 2014.
-David holds a Bachelor of Environmental Studies - Honours Geography Degree from the University of Waterloo and has had a 26 year career in senior positions with several government ministries, including experience in budgeting, planning and environmental protection.
+David holds a Bachelor of Environmental Studies - Honours Geography Degree from the University of Waterloo and has had a 28 year career in senior positions with several government ministries, including experience in budgeting, planning and environmental protection.

 |Councillor Pickles has missed two of the hundreds of regular Council meetings since being elected in

-1997 and serve on a number of committees and boards, including, but not limited to, the following:
+1997 and serves on a number of committees and boards, including, but not limited to, the following: